Updated February 18, 2021

 Work Regular Hours

-Not only is this better for you because you finish your work day at a decent time, it is also more professional when it comes to team communication and deadlines.
+This is better for you because you finish your workday at a decent time.
+It is also more professional when it comes to team communication and deadlines.
 The last thing your team wants is to hear from you at 7 p.m., so avoid this altogether by working a schedule similar to 9-5.

 Make Plans and Lists